You will be required to have:

 Months of entry

-In an increasingly tough and fragmented profession, how do we prepare our students for the world beyond the school?
-By engaging it.
-We are committed to expanding the possibilities for creative and courageous engagement (and to tackling those parts other schools don't reach - sorry, couldn't resist!) at the highest level.
+In an increasingly competitive profession we distinguish ourselves as an academic forum engaged responsibly and directly with the world around us.
+We are committed to expanding the creative possibilities through courageous and ambitious engagement with the world around us.
 Design drives the speculation within the school, used as both tool and intention.

 The Professional Diploma is a design-based course that will enable you to focus your skills and develop excellence in your work.
 The main areas of study are in design, technology and practice, and history and theory.
 Each area is taught through a wide choice of tutors, studios and interest groups with a strong emphasis on self-directed study and ambitious agendas.
 You are encouraged to explore particular lines of interest and develop ideas in depth.